Lower Your Cholesterol

 If you need help with your diet, talk with you healthcare provider about seeing a

 Other tips for reducing cholesterol

 Maintain a healthy weight.
 Losing weight if you are overweight can lower your LDL cholesterol and raise your

 Control your blood pressure.
 Make sure you get it checked when you have appointments.

-Consider medications.
-If your cholesterol level remains high six months after you change your lifestyle,
+Consider medicines.
+If your cholesterol level remains high 6 months after you change your lifestyle,

 ask your healthcare provider about medicines that can lower your cholesterol.